vamseeachanta/energy/tools/plantuml.md

   - Click option to 'Export Workspace Diagrams'
   - choose the format to save diagrams

+Typical errors and how to resolve them:
+- Error: Diagram unnamed.
+Try "@startuml name"
+  - Resolution:

 ## Github Integration

 Github integration will greatly help streamline implementation.
 A method to implement a stand-alone file inline with a markdown file is given in this section.